Topshelf/Topshelf/README.md

  3. Run `rake global_version` in order to generate the SolutionVersion.cs file which is otherwise missing.
 	* You must have git on the path in order to do this.
 (Right click on `Computer` > `Advanced System Settings`, `Advanced` (tab) > `Environment Variables...` > Append the git executable's directory at the end of the PATH environment variable.
  4. Edit with Visual Studio 2010 or alternatively edit and run `rake`. `rake help` displays all possible tasks that you can run.
 The `package` task, is what the build server does.
  5. The default is .Net 4.0.
-At the moment, editing the solution file for .Net 3.5 requires the "fix" below:
+At the moment, editing the solution file for .Net 3.5 requires the "fix" below.
+ 6. In order to debug one of your services together with Topshelf:
+	a) set Topshelf.Host as the startup project
+	b) add "run" as parameters when Topshelf.Host starts (in the debug tab of properties)
+	c) Add your service to the 'Services' folder.
+	d) (open your own files and place debug points in them)

 #### Editing in Visual Studio